securade/hub/README.md

 Installing the HUB on an edge device with GPU is significantly more involved as we need to ensure that correct versions of Jetpack, CUDA, cuDNN, Torch and Torchvision are installed.
 You can read the detailed instructions on the [wiki](https://github.com/securade/hub/wiki/How-to-install-on-Jetson).

 The HUB should work with any Jetson device with atleast 8 GB of memory.
-It has been tested to work on Lenovo ThinkEdge SE70 Edge Client and the Nvidia Jetson AGX Orin Developer Kit.
+It has been tested to work on Lenovo ThinkEdge SE70 Edge Client and the NVIDIA Jetson AGX Orin Developer Kit.

 ## License